bosonprotocol/core-components/data/contractualAgreement.template.md

    **Return Delivery Address** means the address that the Buyer will ship the Item to for a refund, which will be provided by the Seller after accepting the return request.

    **Redeemable NFT (rNFT / NFT Voucher)** means a voucher using NFT technology, representing the right to redeem an Item.
+It is important to note that an rNFT is a voucher that can be redeemed for a digital and/or physical good and it is subject to the rNFTs T&Cs and it is NOT a digital representation of said good.

    **Redemption Period** means the time period during which the Seller promises to comply with the terms of the rNFT, until it expires.
 The Redemption Period is from **_{{#toISOString}}{{voucherRedeemableFromDateInMS}}{{/toISOString}}_** to **_{{#toISOString}}{{voucherRedeemableUntilDateInMS}}{{/toISOString}}_**.